PowerDNS/pdns/pdns/README-dnsdist.md

 a response, and will send the answer directly to the original client.

-If you also called setTC(1), this will tell the remote client to move to TCP/IP, and in this way you can implement ANY-to-TCP even for downstream servers that lack this feature.
+If you also called setTC(1), this will tell the remote client to move to TCP, and in this way you can implement ANY-to-TCP even for downstream servers that lack this feature.

 Note that calling `addAnyTCRule()` achieves the same thing, without